Welcome to Potter Clarkson LLP's Privacy Notice for Candidates

 How long will you use my information for?
 If your application is successful, we will retain your personal information in accordance with our privacy notice for employees and contractors.

-If we reject your application, we will retain your personal information for a period of six months after we have communicated to you our decision.
+If we reject your application, we will retain your personal information for a period of twelve months after you applied for the role.
 We retain your personal information for that period so that we can show, in the event of a legal claim, that we have not discriminated against candidates on prohibited grounds and that we have conducted the recruitment exercise in a fair and transparent way.
 At the end of this period, we will securely destroy your personal information.
+Our automated system is programmed to do this routinely.

 Under certain circumstances, by law you have the right to: